getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 ### Conditions

 Rules provide several conditions that you’re able to configure.
-These are fairly self-	explanatory and range from simple state changes to more complex filters on attributes.
+These are fairly self-explanatory and range from simple state changes to more complex filters on attributes.

 For example, at Sentry we send a notification every single time an error happens and the affected user’s email address ends with `@sentry.io`.